totaljs/jComponent/readme.md

 $.components.UPLOAD('/api/', formdata, 'form.response'); // Example
 $.components.UPLOAD('/api/', formdata, 'response.success-->form.response'); // Example with remapping.
 $.components.UPLOAD('/api/', formdata, function(response, err) { console.log(response); }); // Example
 // Uploads formdata and receive `JSON` from the server.
+When is throwed an error then
+// "response" is the empty object {}

 $.components.TEMPLATE(url, callback(template), [prepare(template)]);
 // Downloads the HTML content and caches it per session.
 This method is adapted for multiple